February 3, 2026

 What are the alternatives to bridge financing?

-If you are looking for alternatives to bridge financing, it is probably because you need a little cash to hold you over until the next fundraising.
-In this case, we propose you some ways in France to finance yourself.
+If you are looking for alternatives to bridge financing, it is probably because you need a little cash to tide you over until your next fundraising round.
+Some companies prefer professional credit within 48 hours to cover a one-off cash flow requirement, ensuring the continuity of their business.

 Subsidies